boundter/nonlinear_systems/README.md

 #### Testing

-The tests are integrated into cmake:
+The tests are integrated into cmake and can be build by setting the variable `NL_BUILD_TESTS` to `ON`:
 ```
-cmake . && make && make test
+cmake -DNL_BUILD_TESTS=ON . && make && make test
 ```

 ### Documentation